 As part of National Missing Persons Week 2017, AUSTRAC, Australia’s financial intelligence agency, together with its Fintel Alliance industry partners, will support police investigations of financial crime that may impact missing persons.

-AUSTRAC will lead the sharing of financial intelligence and information with its Fintel Alliance founding members including ANZ, Western Union, Westpac, the Commonwealth Bank of Australia, and the National Australia Bank, to identify and locate missing persons, and assess any related financial activities that appear suspicious.
+AUSTRAC will lead the sharing of financial intelligence and information with its Fintel Alliance founding members including ANZ, Western Union, Westpac, the Commonwealth Bank of Australia, the National Australia Bank, and HSBC Bank Australia, to identify and locate missing persons, and assess any related financial activities that appear suspicious.

 According to AUSTRAC’s Fintel Alliance Director Lynne Walker, the agency’s intelligence analysts will share the names of around 600 missing persons across the country with industry partners to check their data holdings for any recent financial activities that can support police investigations.